joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 Fold back the trouser legs at the hemline, and press the hem.

-> If you've sewn in a hem ribbon, the ribbom will extend a few mm below the hem line, thereby protecting the fabric at the hem.
+> If you've sewn in a hem ribbon, the ribbon will extend a few mm below the hem line, thereby protecting the fabric at the hem.

 ### Step 55: Hem the legs